vasilyyaremchuk/event-registration-app-client/README.md

 5. If you can't login with
 see the issue https://www.drupal.org/project/drupal/issues/3260839

-6. There is the ability to delete Participants without edit in admin.
+6. There is only the ability to delete Participants without edit in admin.
+I'm not sure that we need edit for that prototype version but it can be added.

-7. In node edit form we need to switch Active field to Checkbox for usability.
+7. We need pager on Participant list and Event list.

+8. List of Participants is publicaly available.
+We need to add some check if user logged in on client and aligne permissions on the server.
+But there is impossible to delete participant in anonimous state on the server side.

 # Related Projects

 https://github.com/vasilyyaremchuk/event-registration-app-server

 https://github.com/vasilyyaremchuk/event-registration-app-lambda

 ## References